rezwansaki/tailwind_setup/README.md

 ### How to use:
 1. Download this project from GitHub
 2. npm install
-3. Modify index.html for new design which you need
+3. Modify index.html from src folder and create more html files if you need
 4. npm run build